mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

   * Are there patterns of error that keep coming up that you can cover in your style guide?

 It's frustrating to invest hours into a writer only to have to throw it away.
 On the plus side, each iteration gives you a better sense of what you want, helps you more quickly distinguish between good and bad candidates, and improves your skills as a manager.
 When you find the writer that matches what you need, it can be a tremendous partnership, but expect to put in a lot of work to find them.

+---

+*Special thanks to [Alexis Grant of The Write Life](http://thewritelife.com) for volunteering her time to provide feedback for this article.*